noctrog/urdf-editor/README.md

 - [ ] Material editor
 - [ ] Mesh geometry support (in the works through Assimp)

+# Known bugs

+- [ ] Changing name of collision looses focus on the collision tab.
+- [x] When changing the geometry type, the forward kinematics have to be refreshed.
+- [ ] Crash when changing geometry type to Mesh.

 # Contributing

 Contributions are always welcome!
 Feel free to open an issue or create a merge